-We evaluate models using both oracle metrics (rely on counterfactual information) and practical metrics (computed with observed data).
+We evaluate models using both oracle metrics (relying on counterfactual information) and practical metrics (computed from observed data).
 Let $k$ denote the percentile of the total $N$ ranked units (e.g., $k = 30\%$), and $N_k = N \cdot k$ denote the number of top-$k$ ranked units.

-\paragraph{Oracle metrics.} The metrics, PEHE$_k$ and ATE$_k$, serve as gold standards for uplift model evaluation but are unavailable in real-world applications because they require counterfactual outcomes. \textbf{PEHE$_k$} measures the root mean squared error between predicted and true individual-level uplift values among the top-$k$ customers (ranked by the model $\hat{\tau}$ )\cite{hill2011bayesian, shalit2017estimating,zhurethinking}:
+\textit{Oracle metrics.} The metrics PEHE$_k$ and ATE$_k$ serve as gold standards for uplift model evaluation but are unavailable in real-world applications because they require counterfactual outcomes. \textbf{PEHE$_k$} measures the root mean squared error between predicted and true individual-level uplift values among the top-$k$ customers (ranked by the model $\hat{\tau}$) \cite{hill2011bayesian,shalit2017estimating,zhurethinking}:

 This metric reflects how well a model $\hat{\tau}$ identifies individuals with the highest true uplift values, making it an oracle indicator for the \emph{uplift prediction} task.

 \textbf{ATE$_k$} measures the true population-level uplift values among the top-$k$ customers (ranked by the model $\hat{\tau}$):